 Infantino is a juvenile product company that makes a variety of gear for babies from toys to soft carriers.
 Infantino employes moms, dads, aunts, uncles, and a few grandparents to get different parenting insights for making products for parents and their children.
 The company puts safety first and makes every effort to use harm-free materials.

-The Flip earned a 5 of 10 for comfort.
 This carrier is one of the most uncomfortable for passengers with the lowest score for baby comfort in the group.
 The fabric on the Flip is thin and flimsy feeling without the softer feel of most of the competition.
 We had difficulty adjusting the carrier to fit each child, and while the seat bottom has two widths, the options aren't enough to ensure a comfortable seat.
 Overall, similar to the problems with comfort for parents, the carrier lacks the internal structure or padding required for this kind of carrier to ensure real napping comfort.

 Ease of Use